WHAT IS FULVIC ACID?

 Organic acids like these are what gives fruits and vegetables their nutrient density.
 They can remineralize water and replace or replenish missing trace minerals in our diet.

 Fulvic acids are a family of polyphenols, but not all polyphenols are fulvic acids.
-In the literature, many
+Many studies involving fulvic-acids are disguised as polyphenols.

 an increase of oxygen and micronutrient absorption.

-Over 33.9 million years, our deposit has developed into a complex of 33 organic and amino acids, 70+ trace minerals and other synergistic components not found in other sources of fulvic material.
+33.9 million years ago, our deposit developed into a complex of 33 organic and amino acids, 70+ trace minerals and other synergistic components not found in other sources of fulvic material.

 Learn about BioActive Content, Colloidal and Angstrom Minerals